The Progressive Corporation research snapshot

 ai Confidence

 High for reported financials, share count, market data, combined ratio, premiums, and policies in force.
-Medium for forward scenarios because insurance profitability can change quickly when loss frequency, severity, pricing, weather, and investment markets move.
+Medium for forward scenarios because the June 2026 deterioration shows how quickly profitability can shift when loss frequency, severity, pricing, weather, and investment markets move.

 investment Certainty